-Since the pronouncement of the Act and its related Regulations, we have received a number of questions from our real estate partners and potential clients.
-We have endeavoured to answer those questions; however, as the Act is in its infancy, there remains some uncertainty on its impact in certain scenarios.
+Since the pronouncement of the Act, its related Regulations and Amendments, we have received a number of questions from our real estate partners and potential clients.
+We have endeavoured to answer those questions below.
+However, we caution that the Act is in its infancy and there remains some uncertainty on its impact in certain scenarios.

 The Act excludes properties located outside of certain geographic areas.
 These areas are defined as a Census Agglomeration (“CA”) or a Census Metropolitan Area (“CMA”).